 Tips for Buying or Starting a Homestead Property

-Whether you're buying a new property, or just starting on your journey of the homestead lifestyle, these tips could help save you years of struggle, or possibly going around and around in circles without making any progress…
+Whether you're buying a new property (like our new 40-acre homestead), or just starting on your journey of the homestead lifestyle, these tips could help save you years of struggle, or possibly going around and around in circles without making any progress…

 Do One Thing at a Time